 Kinloch Anderson - Scottish kilt makers who offer the "Breacan," a very comfortable light-weight kilted garment for men.
 It is ideal for warmer weather and casual wear and significantly less expensive than the traditional kilt.
 (See photo.)
 Kinloch Anderson also sells traditional Scottish Highland wear.

-TFCK- 21st Century Kilts - Real men's kilts by Howie R. Nicholsby in Edinburgh, offered in a variety of fabrics and styles.
+TFCK- 21st Century Kilts - Real men's kilts by Geoffrey (Tailor), offered in a variety of fabrics and styles.
 (See photo.)
-For the past decade, TFCK has been revolutionizing the image of kilts in Scotland and United Kingdom.
+For the past few years, TFCK has been revolutionizing the image of kilts in Scotland and United Kingdom.
 Geoffrey (Tailor) also sells traditional Scottish Highland wear.